 \subsection{Discussion}

-Our results show that UERJ's adoption of affirmative action reduced the earnings of its highly-ranked students.
-Our point estimates imply that a one percentage point increase in the affirmative action share led to a 0.7 percent decrease in the wages of top enrollees.
-Thus the negative effects on top students' earnings were large in the majors with the highest exposure to affirmative action.
-These spillover results are also consistent with our RD analysis, which found a negative early-career earnings return to UERJ enrollment for general applicants in the post-AA cohorts (Table \ref{tab:rd_returns}).
+Our point estimates imply that a one percentage point increase in the affirmative action share led to a 0.7 percent decrease in the wages of UERJ's highly-ranked students.
+Thus the negative effects on top enrollees' earnings were large in majors with the highest exposure to affirmative action.
+These spillover results are consistent with our RD analysis, which found that general applicants in the post-AA cohorts had a negative early-career earnings return to attending UERJ (Table \ref{tab:rd_returns}).

-Our analysis of mechanisms suggests that the negative spillover effects were driven by a combination of compositional, networking, and learning mechanisms.
-Although we do not find statistically significant effects on the characteristics of top enrollees, our point estimate for the log wage index in Panel D of Table \ref{tab:dd_traits} ($-0.033$) is 25 percent of our main estimate on log wages ($-0.132$).
-By combining the DD estimates for access to alumni firms (Panels C--D of Table \ref{tab:dd_labor}) with the OLS wage premia associated with these jobs (Appendix Table \ref{tab:alumni_ols}), network mechanisms can explain 10--17 percent of the overall wage effect.
-We do not have the Enade exam scores linked to wages, but \citet{reyes2022endurance} finds that a one percentage point increase in the proportion of correct answers on Brazil's national college entrance exam (ENEM) is associated with a 0.02 log point increase in early-career wages.
+These spillover effects were driven by a combination of compositional, networking, and learning mechanisms.
+Although the DD estimates for top enrollee composition are not statistically significant, the point estimate for the log wage index in Panel D of Table \ref{tab:dd_traits} ($-0.033$) is 25 percent of our main effect on log wages ($-0.132$).
+By combining the DD estimates for access to alumni firms (Panels C--D of Table \ref{tab:dd_labor}) with the OLS wage premia for these jobs (Appendix Table A12), network mechanisms can explain 10--17 percent of the overall wage effect.
+Our Enade dataset is not linked to wages, but \citet{reyes2022endurance} finds that a one percentage point increase in the proportion of correct answers on Brazil's national college entrance exam (ENEM) is associated with a 0.02 log point increase in early-career wages.
 Assuming that the relationship between correct answers and wages is the same on the Enade exam, the decline in overall scores for white private school students in Panel B of Table \ref{tab:dd_enade} (2.2pp) can explain 32 percent of the overall wage effect.
-Taken together, these compositional, networking, and learning effects can explain two-thirds of the decrease in top enrollees' hourly wages.\footnote{\enskip Appendix \ref{app:decomp} provides details on these back-of-the-envelope calculations.}
+Taken together, these compositional, networking, and learning effects explain two-thirds of the decrease in top enrollees' hourly wages.
+(See Appendix B.6 for details.)